The Tasting Panel

 “We taste, rate and stand behind every wine we sell”… It’s a simple enough promise, but the logistics of it are far more complicated than you might think.
 It’s been the foundation of the business since we opened in 1997 and it remains a key point of difference to our competitors.
 If you look at it from a purely financial point of view, our tasting panel is a substantial cost to the business – but the process is critical to ensure we keep disappointing wines off our shelves and bring you only the best.

 I was initially attracted to the wine industry joining Penfolds Wines in Lincoln Road Henderson late 1978 as a young sales supervisor.
-19-years working within the industry including a 10-year period in Australia holding down various sales, sales management and marketing roles with Penfolds Kaiser Stuhl, through to Southcorp days ensued.
-On returning to NZ with my family in 1995 I re familiarised myself with the NZ wine industry during an 18-month stint as National Sales manager for Negociants NZ.
+19-years working with key wine producers including a 10-year period in Australia holding down various sales, sales management and marketing roles with Penfolds Kaiser Stuhl, through to Southcorp days ensued.
+On returning to NZ with my family in 1995 I re familiarised myself with the NZ wine industry during an 18-month role as National Sales manager for Negociants NZ.

-Almost 2 decades in the industry had whet my appetite to learn much more about wine, plus I harboured a vision to set up a retailing business that genuinely pre tasted and assessed every wine sold to ensure that its customers never had to pay for poor quality/value wines and its staff could provide meaningful advice in regards to style preferences.
-August 1, 1997 my wife Virginia and I founded FWD Co. from a spare bedroom at our then Torbay home on Auckland’s North Shore… the vision had come to life!
+Almost 2 decades in the industry had whet my appetite to learn much more about wine.
+Equally, I harboured a vision to set up a wine retail business that pre-tasted every wine offered to ensure customers never had to pay for poor quality/value wines.
+Also, to educate our people to provide meaningful advice to customers in regard to style preferences.
+August 1, 1997 my wife Virginia and I founded FWD Co. from a spare bedroom at our then Torbay home on Auckland’s North Shore… the vision was born!

-Tasting several thousand wines per year in a purpose built facility at FWD Co. is the only way to deliver on our promise to our customers, plus it feeds the passion of myself and all of our team involved in tasting wine on such a grand scale.
+Tasting several thousand wines per year in a purpose-built facility at FWD Co. is the only way to deliver on our promise to our customers, we are the only retailer in NZ committed to those values!
+Plus, it satiates my passion for wine, and that of our team involved in tasting wine on such a grand scale.
 I love it and continue to learn every day!